HCFA Form: Complete Guide to HCFA 1500 Forms in 2026

 HCFA or CMS Form?
 The Explanation

-In 2001, HCFA was renamed the Centers for Medicare & Medicaid Services (CMS).
-The HCFA 1500 form was subsequently renamed the CMS 1500 form to reflect the agency’s new name.
+In 2001, reflecting the agency's expanded role and evolving mission, HCFA was rebranded as the Centers for Medicare & Medicaid Services (CMS).
+The HCFA 1500 form was subsequently renamed the CMS 1500 form, though many healthcare professionals continue using the original "HCFA" terminology in daily practice.
+This dual nomenclature persists in 2026, with both terms referring to the same standardized claim form.

 Optimize HCFA Form Workflow with ClaimAction!